-Resources to help research communications
+Resources to help research communications and engagement.

 FAQ on dementia

 Our Dementia FAQs leaflet offers example answers to questions you may be commonly asked by a member of the public.
 However, don’t feel that you need to learn it by heart.
 If you don’t know the answer to a question, the best thing to do is point people in the direction of their GP (for medical questions) or the Alzheimer’s Research UK Dementia Research Infoline.
 We produce a range of free health information booklets and can answer any other questions relating to dementia.

 If you are asked about the use of animals in research, we have produced a booklet called ‘Why research using animals can help defeat dementia’.
 Please let us know if you have any questions or would like hard copies of this leaflet.

 Example answers to questions you may be commonly asked by a member of the public

 Why research using animals can help make breakthroughs

 If you are asked about the use of animals in research.

 Guidance and tip sheets